 If possible, the windows should be kept shut during a major pollen season and air conditioning used if available.

 Remember that pollens collect on hair, clothing, pets, etc., and are often brought in the house on these items.
-Wash hands and face or shower to remove pollen at the end of the day of after time spent outdoors.

 Avoid rides in the country, hiking, outdoor sports, camping out, etc. during a major pollen season, if sensitive to it.